Skip to main content

 Can carbohydrates lead to weight gain?

-The idea that carbohydrates will lead to weight gain is a common misconception, but gram for gram, fat contains more than twice the calories of carbs.
+The idea that carbohydrates will lead to weight gain is a common misconception, but gram for gram, fat contains more than twice the calories of carbohydrates.
 One gram of fat—from beef, fish, or oil—has 9 calories.
 Compare that to 1 gram of carbohydrate from potatoes, bread, or beans, which has only 4 calories.
 You may also notice that carbs become less healthy based on what we add to them: Potatoes are often deep-fried in oil to make french fries—and pizza, bread, and pasta are often just vehicles for butter and cheese.
-It’s the high-fat oils, butters, and cheeses that really pack in the calories.
+It is the high-fat oils, butters, and cheeses that really pack in the calories.

 Do carbohydrates cause diabetes?

-A diet emphasizing healthful carbohydrates—vegetables, fruits, whole grains, and legumes—and avoiding animal products helps prevent diabetes and improves its management when it has been diagnosed.
-One study of more than 200,000 participants found that consuming large amounts of animal protein increased diabetes risk by 13%.
-But by simply replacing 5% of animal protein with vegetable protein—including carbohydrates like potatoes and grains—participants decreased diabetes risk by 23%.
-In 2006, the Physicians Committee’s research team partnered with the George Washington University and the University of Toronto to test a low-fat, plant-based diet against a standard diabetes diet that limited carbohydrates recommended by the American Diabetes Association at the time.
-Participants in the plant-based group lowered hemoglobin A1C by 1.2 points, which was three times greater than the ADA group.
+In 2006, the Physicians Committee’s research team partnered with the George Washington University and the University of Toronto to test a low-fat, plant-based diet against a standard diabetes diet that limited carbohydrates recommended by the American Diabetes Association at the time.9 Participants in the plant-based group lowered hemoglobin A1C by 1.2 points, which was three times greater than the ADA group.
 Learn more about healthful plant-based diets for diabetes.

 What are the health effects of eating a low-carb diet?